Our spine plays a fundamental role in supporting our body.

-If your spine MRI results do not fully explain your symptoms, try to be discouraged and focus on continuing to investigate other options.
+If your spine MRI results do not fully explain your symptoms, try not to be discouraged and focus on continuing to investigate other options.
 You can start by following up with your healthcare provider who ordered the spine MRI.
 Discuss why the MRI results did not provide a conclusive explanation, ask questions, and revisit your symptoms.
 Your doctor may reevaluate your medical history, conduct a physical examination, and consider other potential causes for your symptoms.

 If your doctors remain unsure about the cause of your symptoms, they may refer you to another type of specialist.
 Neurologists, orthopedic spine specialists, rheumatologists, or other relevant specialists can provide specialized assessments and opinions.
 Your doctor may also recommend additional imaging studies or tests.
 These can range from CT or bone scans to specialized MRI sequences that further investigate certain areas or structures.
 You can also consider seeking a second opinion from a subspecialty radiologist.
 Another radiologist’s interpretation of the MRI might provide additional insights into your condition.